 From an evolutionary perspective, humans are built to be able to anticipate danger, prepare for it, and fight against it.
 Think about the Stone Ages and what our ancestors had to go through.
 They had to fight predators, natural disasters, and be alert for everything that might pose a threat to their survival.

-When we are in ambiguous situations where we don't have enough information and don't know what could come next, our reptilian brain takes over and triggers the fight, flight or freeze response.
+When we're in ambiguous situations where we don't have enough information and don't know what could come next, our reptilian brain takes over and triggers the fight, flight or freeze response.

 6 Tips for How to Deal with Uncertainty

 Sometimes we fight against what we’re feeling.
-Nobody likes to feel bad.
-But trying to push away or avoid our emotions only leads to intensifying them.
+Nobody likes to feel bad!
+But trying to push away or avoid your emotions only leads to intensifying them.

-As a result, we may end up feeling worse.
+As a result, you might end up feeling worse.
 Other times we punish ourselves for our feelings, we label or even criticize ourselves which can lead to a lot of unnecessary pressure.

-It sometimes helps to write down your thoughts and emotion so you can take a step back from them.
+It sometimes helps to write down your thoughts and emotions so you can take a step back from them.

 Acceptance in this context means reflecting and trying to integrate the idea that life is uncertain and always has been.

-There are many things in your life that you can't be fully certain about or have complete control over, no matter how hard you try.
+There are many things in your life that you can't be fully certain about, no matter how hard you try.

 When you attempt to control events that are not within your control, you might end up feeling demotivated and even powerless.

-In contrast, accepting that you sometimes have limited control and power over events and that you will have to live with moments of uncertainty can be very freeing.
-It will allow you the space to focus on the things that you do have control over, and empower you to choose how you want to manage uncertain situations.
+In contrast, accepting that you sometimes have limited control over events and that you have to live with moments of uncertainty can be very freeing.

 Nobody can predict the future.
 No one knows what’s going to happen.
 We can't control what other people feel, think, or how they behave, and we can't control what life might throw at us.